 We are exposed to foreign currency fluctuation risk, primarily U.S. Dollar/British Pound, U.S. Dollar/Euro and U.S. Dollar/Canadian Dollar, as it relates to certain accounts receivables and to our foreign operations.
 We are subject to translation exposure of our foreign subsidiaries' financial statements.
 In recent years, our foreign subsidiaries have not generated a substantial portion of our consolidated net sales or net income.
 In addition, a small portion of our consolidated accounts receivable are denominated in foreign currencies.
-During fiscal 2012, we entered into two derivative contracts to reduce exposure to fluctuations in the exchange rate of the Euro compared to the U.S. Dollar.
-These contracts expired prior to July 31, 2012 and no transactions were executed per the contractual terms because exchange rates did not fluctuate outside the stated levels.
+During fiscal 2014, we did not enter into any hedge contracts to reduce exposure to fluctuations in currency exchange rates.
 We believe that the overall foreign currency fluctuation risk is immaterial to our Consolidated Financial Statements.